Ex-Trump lawyer Cohen, in guilty plea, says made payments at candidate's direction

 Cohen, 51, appearing in federal court in Manhattan, pleaded guilty to one count of willfully causing an unlawful corporate campaign contribution and one count of making an excessive campaign contribution.

-He said he arranged to make payments “for (the) principal purpose of influencing (the) election” at the direction of a candidate for federal office.
+Cohen, one of Trump’s closest associates for more than a decade, said he arranged to make payments “for (the) principal purpose of influencing (the) election” at the direction of a candidate for federal office.
 He did not give the candidate’s name.

+Porn star Stormy Daniels has said Cohen paid her $130,000 shortly before the November 2016 election to keep quiet about a 2006 sexual encounter with Trump.

+In addition, Cohen recorded a conversation with Trump two months before the election in which they discussed buying the rights to a story by former Playboy model Karen McDougal, who said she had an affair with Trump, lawyer Rudy Giuliani said last month.

+Under U.S. election law, campaign contributions, defined as things of value given to a campaign in order to influence an election, must be disclosed.
+A payment intended to silence allegations of an affair just before an election could constitute a campaign contribution, some experts have said.

-Cohen, who agreed to a plea bargain with federal prosecutors earlier in the day, also pleaded guilty to five counts of tax fraud and one count of making false statements to a financial institution.
+Cohen, who once said he would “take a bullet” for Trump, agreed to a plea bargain with federal prosecutors earlier Tuesday.
+He also pleaded guilty to five counts of tax fraud and one count of making false statements to a financial institution.

-Cohen’s deal includes a possible prison sentence of up to five years and three months, Judge William Pauley III said during the hearing.
+The plea deal includes a possible sentence of up to five years and three months in prison, Judge William Pauley III said during the hearing.
 Pauley scheduled sentencing for Dec.
 12 and set bail at $500,000.

-The guilty pleas came in the same hour that a federal jury in Alexandria, Virginia, convicted former Trump campaign chairman Paul Manafort of eight charges of tax and bank fraud and failing to disclose foreign bank accounts. [nL2N1VC0GP]

-The Manafort conviction resulted from U.S. Special Counsel Robert Mueller’s investigation into Russian meddling in the 2016 election and possible coordination with the Trump campaign.
+Manafort conviction’s resulted from U.S. Special Counsel Robert Mueller’s investigation into Russian meddling in the 2016 election and possible coordination with Trump’s Republican campaign.

-The probe also led to a referral from Mueller about Cohen to federal prosecutors in New York, who began their own probe of the longtime Trump lawyer.
+The probe also led to a referral from Mueller about Cohen to federal prosecutors in New York, who began their own probe of the attorney.

-Trump has repeatedly denied any collusion and has called the Mueller investigation a witch hunt.
+Trump has repeatedly denied any collusion with Russia or having sex with Daniels or McDougal, and has called the Mueller investigation a witch hunt.
 Russia has denied meddling in the election.
 U.S. intelligence agencies have concluded Moscow interfered.

-Cohen was one of Trump’s closest associates for more than a decade.
-He worked as his personal attorney at the Trump Organization and continued to advise the president after the election.
+Cohen, who worked as Trump’s personal attorney at the Trump Organization, continued to advise the president after the election.
 But their relationship had frayed in recent months.

 In court on Tuesday, Cohen’s voice cracked as he answered questions from Pauley.